GambitGamesLLC/unity-neuroguide-manager/README.md

 This package relies on other open-source packages to function correctly.

   * **Gambit Singleton** (Optional) [[Repo]](https://github.com/GambitGamesLLC/unity-singleton)
+    If 'GAMBIT_SINGLETON' scripting define symbol is present.
 Used as the base pattern for `NeuroGuideManager.Instance`.
 If not included we utilize a built in alternative, but we recommend this package in any project using Singletons to keep this common code to one location.

   * **Unity Input** (Optional) [[Docs]](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.14/manual/index.html)
-    If 'UNITY_INPUT' scripting define symbol is present in your project, we will use the new input system for simulating hardware via keyboard input when the appropriate debug option is enabled during Create().
+    If 'UNITY_INPUT' scripting define symbol is present.
+Uses the new input system for simulating hardware via keyboard input when the appropriate debug option is enabled during Create().
 If the 'UNITY_INPUT' scripting define symbol is not set, we will use the Legacy Input System.

   * **DOTween Plugin** (Optional) [[Asset Store]](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676) [[Gambit Repo]](https://github.com/GambitGamesLLC/unity-plugin-dotween)
-    Used for animating debug data streams when simulating headset input.
+    If 'EXT_DOTWEEN' scripting define symbol is present.
+We use DOTween for animating debug data streams when simulating headset input.
 Set the `enableDebugData` Option variable to true and use the keyboard to set the simulated hardware values.

 -----